Water Quality

 The main human sources of phosphorus to many of Ontario’s recreational inland lakes are sewage systems from houses and cottages.
 Clearing the shoreline of native vegetation, use of fertilizers, storm water runoff and increased soil erosion also can contribute significant amounts of phosphorus to a lake.

-To avoid nuisance concentrations of algae in lakes, average total phosphorus concentrations for the ice-free period should not exceed 20 µg/L. A high level of protection against aesthetic deterioration will be provided by a total phosphorus concentration for the ice-free period of 10 µg/L or less.
+To avoid nuisance concentrations of algae in lakes, average total phosphorus (TP) concentrations for the ice-free period should not exceed 20 µg/L. A high level of protection against aesthetic deterioration will be provided by a total phosphorus concentration for the ice-free period of 10 µg/L or less.
+Unfortunately annual averages do not take into account maximum levels of phosphorus, which are usually reached in the spring and fall.
+This is when algae growth could commence even though Lake Clear average TP levels are in an acceptable range.

 For Ontario's inland lakes on the Precambrian Shield, trophic (nutrient) status is determined by the level of total phosphorus (TP) in the water, as indicated in the table below.